Xilinx/mlir-air/docs/generated/AIRTransformPasses.md

 restored using floordiv and modulo operations.
 Users can specify which loop levels they want to merge together.

-Example: Merge subloops with `-air-loop-merging="loop-merge-levels=1,2,3" -simplify-affine-structures -cse`
+Example: Merge subloops with `-air-loop-merging="loop-merge-levels=1,2,3" -affine-simplify-structures -cse`

 Input: